Eumaios1212/asgardex-proxychains-tor/proxychain_tor.md

 Your browser should have opened.
 Now search for: ****What is my IP?**** If it is different from your actual IP, you’ve done everything right!

-We’re ready for the goal of all this: running any wallet which lacks built-in IP protections.
-I’ll be using Asgardex, as an example, though the adjustments to your wallets should be easy enough.
+We’re ready for the goal of all this: **running Asgardex** (though this works with any wallet that lacks built-in IP protections).

 Go to the directory with your Asgardex wallet application.
 We’ll be using the latest GUI AppImage, but just substitute whichever wallet app you have.
 Open a terminal in the directory.